Roles & Responsibilities of a Creative Project Manager

 Start Your Creative Project Manager Journey With TESSR

-If you are ready to become a creative project manager (or already are and want to streamline your creative projects), check out our free creative project management software, TESSR.
-When considering project management tools for creative projects, TESSR is an ideal choice because it is designed specifically for creatives.
+If you are ready to become a creative project manager (or already are and want to streamline your creative projects), our free creative project management software, TESSR, can assist you.
+When considering project management tools for creative projects, take note of the features that your team would need to boost their productivity.

 If you are interested in starting your creative project management journey with TESSR, sign up here and join our creative community!